 Is running LISS cardio?

 It can be!
 It all depends on the intensity of your run.

 You shouldn’t go above 60 percent of your max heart rate if you want a run to count as LISS cardio.

 If you can hold a conversation easily, then you’re exercising at the right intensity.
 But if you find yourself breathing heavily, then you need to slow down.

 In short, jogging is LISS.
 Doing hills, intervals, threshold runs, tempo training, and speed work is not.

 LISS vs. HIIT

 So what’s better: a gentle hike or a round of Job 1 with Jennifer Jacobs?

-“Whether you should focus on LISS or HITT really depends on your fitness level and where you are on your fitness journey,” says Trevor Thieme, C.S.C.S., Beachbody’s senior manager of fitness and nutrition content.
+“Whether you should focus on LISS or HITT really depends on your fitness level and where you are on your fitness journey,” says Trevor Thieme, C.S.C.S., Beachbody’s executive director of fitness and nutrition content.